ibm-garage-ref-storefront/mobile/README.md

       Registered app for platform: android
       Registered app for platform: ios
       ```
-Now all the storefront services are up and running and Mobile Fountation is also configured.
+Now all the storefront services are up and running and Mobile Fountation is also configured follow subsequent steps to build and run the storefront mobile application.

 4. Edit `ionic/config.xml` file and update the element <mfp:server runtime="mfp" url="<url for mobile foundation server" /> for the url endpoint of the Mobile Foundation server
 5. From a command-line window, navigate to the project's root folder and run the commands: